actix/book/actix/src/sec-3-address.md

 # Address

 Actors communicate exclusively by exchanging messages.
-The sending actor can wait for the response.
-Actors can not be referenced directly, only by their address.
+The sending actor can optionally wait for the response.
+Actors cannot be referenced directly, only by their address.
 There are two types of addresses, one that references actors that run in the same thread and one that references actors in a different thread: non thread safe [`Addr<Unsync, A>`](../actix/struct.Addr.html) and thread safe address